lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 - Development of an Ethereum smart contract could be difficult when not primarily trading in Ether.

 ##### Dependencies:
-- Will rely on the browse and job posting functionality of the site.
+- Will rely on the job browsing and job posting functionalities.
+(Requirements 3.4 & 3.2)

-### 3.6 Contact Between Users:
+### 3.7 Contact Between Users:

 ##### Description:
 - Users can contact each other to arrange the terms of the contracts.